quicwg/base-drafts/draft-ietf-quic-recovery.md

 instead allows probe packets to temporarily exceed the congestion window whenever the timer expires.
-This is similar to TCP with F-RTO, but it does allow more packets to be sent when the congestion window was not fully utilized when the probe timeout expires.
+This is similar to TCP with F-RTO, but it does allow more packets to be sent when the congestion window was not fully utilized prior to the probe timeout expiring.
 Though this is slightly more aggressive than TCP RTO, it's less aggressive than if the connection was not application limited.

 A single packet loss at the tail does not indicate persistent congestion, so